 Click HERE to watch video.

-As a direct result of researching, writing, and promoting my latest book, Is That All There Is?
-I've done a lot of about personal and employee and satisfaction.
+As a direct result of researching, writing, and promoting my latest book, Is?
+I’ve done a lot of about personal and employee purpose and satisfaction.
 And all of this research leads directly to an understanding of what companies need to do to keep their employees happy, productive, and employed.

 Why is this compelling? says that has stunned many business owners and employers.
 Today nearly two-thirds of U.S. workers are looking to their jobs or leave the workforce altogether.